Sitting assessment 4-8 month period

 If the infant has difficulty performing a task, adapt the task or change the environment to allow the infant to succeed.
 This will provide clues as to which aspect of the task is limiting the infant's ability to perform the task.

-Assessment tasks at 3 levels - For subscribers
+Assessment tasks at 3 levels

 Sitting with trunk support